 Q7: Why do we list every ideal feature in the reviews?

 First, to be honest, it was much less time-consuming to code when we needed to primarily focus on the generation of reliable scoring.
 Second, because every feature matters, and need to be implemented collectively with others.

 Q8: Does this cost anything to use?

 This site is free to use, with no limits on the number of UD SafeScores calculated and assessments you can take.
-If you find value in this information, please consider making a tax-deductible donation to The Universal Design Project.
+If you find value in it, please consider making a tax-deductible donation to The Universal Design Project at universaldesign.org.